-For these patients, medications that reduce your sensitivity are a better solution and eventually improve control over ejaculation.
+For these patients, medications that reduce your sensitivity (for example, EMLA a cream, or Priligy an oral tablet) are recommended. are a better solution and eventually improve control over ejaculation.
 Whilst they can be taken as long-term solutions for premature ejaculation, they don't fix the underlying causes of PE.

 This is by far the most simple technique and can be done alone or with a partner.

 The technique involves stimulating the penis and stopping just before you feel you are about to ejaculate.
 Stop the stimulation for 30-60 seconds and start again once you feel that you have regained control.
 Repeat this process 4-5 times, stopping and “resting” every time you feel that you are about to have an orgasm.
 Finally, let the ejaculation occur, so that you can identify the “point of no-return”.